sonicrings66/gemini-mcp/README.md

 ---

-If you'd like, I can add extra tools (formatting, coverage, test reporters) or scaffold a GitHub Action that runs an end-to-end Gemini CLI check on PRs.
+If you'd like, I can add extra tools (formatting, coverage, test reporters), scaffold a GitHub Action that runs an end-to-end Gemini CLI check on PRs, or make the installer more featureful (e.g., add global `bin` commands).